 This delicious lasagne is made with layers of veggie filled ragu and cheesy white sauce.
+An excellent meal to give to loved ones or store in the freezer for another day.

-To a few of my friend's kids I am affectionately known as Vanya lasagne.
+To a few of my friends' kids I am affectionately known as Vanya lasagne.
 So I thought it was high time I got my epic lasagne recipe on my website!

 This meal is made up of two parts, my yummy bolognese ragu and cheesy white sauce.
 Both of which can be used in other meals.
 This recipe makes enough for 2 medium sized lasagnes.
 So you can have one for dinner and one for the freezer.